haoxins/haoxins.github.io/2025/paper-blog.md

 a reasoning process, followed by the final answer.
-We intentionally limit our constraints to this structural format, avoiding any content-specific biases,
+We intentionally limit our constraints to this structural format, avoiding any content-specific biases, such as mandating reflective reasoning or promoting particular problem-solving strategies, to ensure that we can accurately observe the model's natural progression during the RL process.
 ```
 ### DeepSeekMath: Pushing the Limits of Mathematical Reasoning in Open Language Models